Subcutaneous lipoma of arm

 0 images remaining

-Well-defined ovoid lesion is seen in region of interest.
+A well-defined ovoid lesion is seen in the region of interest.

-Location - Subcutenous plane.
+Location - Subcutanenous plane.
 Abutting muscle.
-Deep to lesion a vein is noted on lateral aspect.
+Deep to lesion, a vein is noted on lateral aspect.

 - linear internal strands present

 - no calcification / cystic changes